oxwhirl/smacv2/README.md

 # Getting Started

 This section will take you through the basic set-up of SMACv2.
 The set-up process has changed very little from the process for SMAC, so if you are familiar with that, follow the steps as you usually would.
 Make sure you have the `32x32_flat.SC2Map` map file in your `SMAC_Maps` folder.
+You can download the `SMAC_Maps` folder [here](https://github.com/oxwhirl/smacv2/releases/tag/maps#:~:text=3-,SMAC_Maps.zip,-503%20KB).

 First, you will need to install StarCraft II.
 On windows or mac, follow the instructions on the [StarCraft website](https://starcraft2.com/en-gb/).
 For linux, you can use the bash script [here](https://github.com/benellis3/mappo/blob/main/install_sc2.sh).
 Then copy